Rush Limbaugh Thanksgiving week as we kick off three days of broadcast excellence this week.

 And they're going to pay for it.

-They're gonna come up with the money to pay for it.
+They're going to come up with the money to pay for it.

-You better get ready, because I'm gonna make you a prediction.
+You better get ready because I'm going to make your prediction.

-Uh you had better be prepared because next year, early next year, once they have their their candidate, Mrs. Clinton, you are going to witness one of the biggest turnarounds on national security by the Democrat Party you've ever seen.
+The people in the Democrat Party that you apparently, well, you're echoing their words, you had better be prepared because next year, early next year, once they have their candidate, Mrs. Clinton, you are going to witness one of the biggest turnarounds on national security by the Democrat Party you've ever seen.

-Uh once they've got your money for the primaries, and once they've got their candidate all wrapped up, once they've fent fundraised as much as they can for move on.org, you're gonna see not all.
+Once they've got your money for the primaries and once they've got their candidate all wrapped up, once they've fundraised as much as they can for moveon.org, you're going to see not all, I mean, you won't see Harry Reid or Pelosi doing it, but Mrs. Clinton and others are going to have a little shift here because she wants to be elected president.

 Mrs. Clinton's already said she could not commit to getting troops out of Iraq in the first four years of her presidency.

-So you better get ready to be shocked and stunned when a s when uh when a serious number of Democrats start talking about the bad guys as the bad guys and not Bush as the bad guy.
+So you better get ready to be shocked and stunned when a serious number of Democrats start talking about the bad guys as the bad guys and not Bush as the bad guy.

-When they start talking about our real enemies as our enemies, that's I I'm afraid some of you people are gonna need counseling.
+When they start talking about our real enemies as our enemies, I'm afraid some of you people are going to need counseling.

-And you're gonna have felt betrayed, and you're gonna be battered liberal syndrome all over again.
+And you're going to have felt betrayed and you're going to be battered liberal syndrome all over again.

 Chuck, welcome to the program.